openshift/geard/README.md

 The on disk structure of geard is exploratory at the moment.
 The major components are described below:

-    /var/lib/gears/
+    /var/lib/containers/
       All content is located under this root

       units/
         ab/
-          gear-abcdef.service  # systemd unit file that points to the definition abcdef/
+          container-abcdef.service  # systemd unit file that points to the definition abcdef/
             definition         # hardlink with the full spec for this service
             <requestid>        # a particular version of the unit file.

-        A gear is considered present on this system if a service file exists inside the namespaced gear directory.
+        A container is considered present on this system if a service file exists inside the namespaced container directory.

         The unit file is "enabled" in systemd (symlinked to systemd's unit directory) upon creation, and "disabled" (unsymlinked) on the remove operation.
-The definition can be updated atomically (write new definition, update hardlink) when a new version of the gear is deployed to the system.
+The definition can be updated atomically (write new definition, update hardlink) when a new version of the container is deployed to the system.

       targets/
-        gear.target         # default target
+        container.target         # default target
-        gear-active.target  # active target
+        container-active.target  # active target

-        All gears are assigned to one of these two targets - on create or start, they have "WantedBy=gear-active.target".
-If a gear is stopped via the API it is altered to be "WantedBy=gear.target".
-In this fashion the disk structure for each unit reflects whether the gear should be started on reboot vs. being explicitly idled.
-Also, assuming the /var/lib/gears directory is an attached disk, on node recovery each *.service file is enabled with systemd and then the "gear-active.target" can be started.
+        All containers are assigned to one of these two targets - on create or start, they have "WantedBy=container-active.target".
+If a container is stopped via the API it is altered to be "WantedBy=container.target".
+In this fashion the disk structure for each unit reflects whether the container should be started on reboot vs. being explicitly idled.
+Also, assuming the /var/lib/containers directory is an attached disk, on node recovery each *.service file is enabled with systemd and then the "container-active.target" can be started.

       slices/
-        gear.slice        # default slice
+        container.slice        # default slice
-        gear-small.slice  # more limited slice
+        container-small.slice  # more limited slice

         All slice units are created in this directory.
 At the moment, the two slices are defaults and are created on first startup of the process, enabled, then started.
 More advanced cgroup settings must be configured after creation, which is outside the scope of this prototype.

-        All containers are created in the "gear-small" slice at the moment.
+        All containers are created in the "container-small" slice at the moment.

       env/
         contents/